nikingale/typewriter/README.md

 # Typewriter
-### A web application for analyzing the overall difficulty of a given text
+### A web application for analyzing the overall difficulty of provided text
 ---
 ### Tech Stack Involved
 ###### Backend - Python, NLTK, Flask